w3c/odrl/formal-semantics/Compliance checking ODRL policies.md

 	          "comment": "i.e Germany"
               }]
        }]

+ In all solutions we need to define an ontology where:
+ - the Display class is sublcass of the odrl:Action class -> ```odrl:Display subclassOf odrl:Action```
+ - the object property odrl:spatial has as domain odrl:Action and as range a class odrl:State ->  ```odrl:spatial odrl:Action -> odrl:State```

+  Advantage of defining an ontology: it is impossible to use a leftOperand that is not meaningful for the class of the action.

 **Solution 1**

-Define an ontology with the Display class that is sublcass of the odrl:Action class and the object property "spatial": odrl:Action -> State.
-(By defining an ontology it is impossible to use a leftOperand that is not meaningful for the class of the action).
-We need to change the ODRL 2.2 model because instead of using the refinement property we can describe the actions regulated by the rule by using an anonymous individual that is an instance of the Display class having as value of the spacial property the country Germany, like here:
+Describe the actions regulated by one rule by using an anonymous individual that is an instance of the Display class having as value of the spacial property the country Germany, like here:

      {
       "@context": "http://www.w3.org/ns/odrl.jsonld",